Anyone's death diminishes me,

 David Warner, 2022, did VO on Descent, Fallout, Star Trek & Baldur's Gate game franchises

-Silas Warner, 2004, PLATO programmer, creator of Castle Wolfenstein and Robot Wars
+Silas Warner, 2004, pioneering programmer, creator of Castle Wolfenstein and Robot Wars

 Ronald Wartow, 2001, strategy guides writer